isovector/certainty-by-construction/src/book/1-agda.lagda.md

 But before running it for yourself, let's work out the details by hand to get a sense of what the machine is doing behind the scenes.
-Let's say we'd like to normalize the expression `not (not false)`---that is, figure out what it computes to.
+Let's say we'd like to normalize the expression `expr:not (not false)`---that is, figure out what it computes to.

 When we look at what "equations" we have to work with, we see that we have the